IEvangelist/davidpine.net/content/blog/asp-net-core-security-unit-testing.md

 ## Security Soapbox

 We should take application security very seriously!
-With __ASP.NET Core__ there's a lot of <a href="https://docs.microsoft.com/en-us/aspnet/core/security/" target="_blank">existing documentation</a> for securing your application.
+With __ASP.NET Core__ there's a lot of {{< url-link "existing documentation" "https://docs.microsoft.com/en-us/aspnet/core/security/" >}} for securing your application.
 This covers identity, authentication, authorization, data protection, HTTPS, safe storage, Azure key vault, anti-request forgery, open redirect attack, cross-site scripting, etc... the list goes on and on.
 All these things are important and as a developer you're ultimately accountable for writing secure code.

 ## The Dilemma